shadiakiki1986/IDES-Data-Preparation-Php/README.md

  * Refer to standard apache2 guides on publishing websites
 * Navigate in your browser to http://your-server/IDES-Data-Preparation-Php and get your data in html, xml, or zip format
 * create the folder defined in config.php under ZipBackupFolder
- * and don''t forget to chwon www-data:www-data
+ * and don''t forget to chown www-data:www-data
+* can also use `var/www/api/transmitter.php` from CLI
+ * run `php var/www/api/transmitter.php --help` for options